 Gasfitters are aware that they may only install certified appliances and products.

-After installing a gas appliance in your home, or doing any work on your gas installation, the licensed gasfitter must give you a Certificate of compliance (for network gas) or Certificate of inspection (for bottled gas).
-The certificates confirm that a licensed gasfitter has undertaken the work which complies with the relevant industry standards.
-A certificate must include the licensee’s name and license number.
+After any work involving gas is complete, the licensed gasfitter must give you a certificate of compliance for network gas or certificate of inspection for bottled gas.
+The certificates confirm that a licensed gasfitter has completed the work which complies with the relevant industry standards.
+It also protects you against faulty work.
+The certificate must include the licensee’s name and license number.

-It is absolutely essential that consumers be aware of the safety issues surrounding all LP gas cylinders, including small cylinders.
+It’s essential that consumers are aware of the safety issues surrounding all LP gas cylinders, including small cylinders.

 LP gas is widely used for barbecues and camping.
 It is heavier than air, so it will accumulate in low areas rather than dissipate.
 It can generate an explosive mixture with air if the cylinder or attached equipment leaks.

-Spark sources in a car’s electrical components such as remote locking systems, electric motors (starter motor, wipers, aerial), ignition systems, radios and sound systems, cigarette lighters, and possibly light switches can ignite the flammable gas mixture.
-Lighting a cigarette in a vehicle which is carrying flammable gas may also ignite the mixture.
+- from car’s electrical components such as remote locking systems, electric motors, ignition systems, radios and sound systems, cigarette lighters, and possibly light switches

 Consumers must ensure that LP gas cylinders are transported in the upright position and are appropriately and firmly secured.

-Refillable gas cylinders for use with appliances such as barbeques and gas heaters must only be filled if they have a current, legible test mark of a certified gas cylinder test station which is not more than 10 years old.
+Refillable gas cylinders can only be reused if they have a current, legible test mark of a certified gas cylinder test station no more than 10 years old.

-Before purchasing a new or used refillable LP gas cylinder, ask the retailer to show you the current (not more than 10 years old), legible test mark and ensure they confirm for you that the cylinder can be legally filled in NSW.
+Before purchasing a new or used refillable LP gas cylinder, ask the retailer to show you the current legible test mark and confirm that the cylinder can be legally filled in NSW.

 If there is no current legible test mark, the cylinder may not be safe to fill and without the test mark cannot be legally filled in NSW.